zhangyafeikimi/gbdt/README.md

 -

-> **NOTE:**
+> **Some Explanation:**

 > The first line shows there are 10 features, the 2nd of which is a category feature, others are numerical features.

+> Values of category features must be integers.

+> Values of numerical features and "y" can be double floats or integers(treated as double float internally).

-> From the 2nd line on, The 1st column is the "y" values, others are ordered "x" values.
+> From the 2nd line on, the 1st column is the "y" values, others are ordered "x" values.

 > The 4th and 5th line contains "w:5.5", "w:4" respectively.
-5.5 and 4 are weights of the training samples.
+5.5 and 4 are weights of the two training samples.
+> Default weights are 1.0.

 ####model